ReportsBuild vs. Buy in 2026

 SaaS is not being replaced.
 Weak SaaS is being exposed.

 The vendors that survive will be those that integrate AI in ways that reduce operational burden while preserving institutional stability.
-Competitive pressure will intensify.
-The structural need for systems of record and systems of planning will remain.

 The CFO Conclusion